rust-embedded/rust-raspberrypi-OS-tutorials/12_exceptions_part1_groundwork/README.md

 Now that we are executing in `EL1`, and have activated the `MMU`, time is due for implementing `CPU exceptions`.
 For now, we only set up a scaffold with very basic functionality that will help us to find bugs along the way.
-A follow-up `Interrupt` tutorial in the future will continue the work we start here.
+A follow-up `Interrupt` tutorial later will continue the work we start here.

 Please note that this tutorial is specific to the `AArch64` architecture.
 It does not contain any generic exception handling code yet.